-They are considered a relatively common occurrence, especially after hypofractionated stereotactic body radiation therapy (SBRT) 1.
-They can also occur with external beam radiotherapy to the breast.
+They are considered a relatively common occurrence, especially after hypofractionated stereotactic body radiation therapy (SBRT) 1, used for mediastinal or lung malignancies, but they can also occur with external beam radiotherapy to the breast.

-The diagnosis could be considered in the appropriate clinical context where there are rib fracture seen on follow up CT scans following external radiation to the thorax in the absence of surgery, trauma or metastases.
+The diagnosis could be considered in the appropriate clinical context where there is rib fracture seen on follow up CT scans following external radiation to the thorax in the absence of surgery, trauma or metastases.

 - 1. Asai K, Shioyama Y, Nakamura K et-al. Radiation-induced rib fractures after hypofractionated stereotactic body radiation therapy: risk factors and dose-volume relationship.
 Int.
 J. Radiat.
 Oncol.
 Biol.
 Phys.
 2012;84 (3): 768-73. doi:10.1016/j.ijrobp.2012.01.027 - Pubmed citation

 - 2. Nicholls L, Gorayski P, Harvey J. Osteoradionecrosis of the Ribs following Breast Radiotherapy.
 Case Rep Oncol.
 2015;8 (2): 332-8. doi:10.1159/000438786 - Free text at pubmed - Pubmed citation

 - 3. Pettersson N, Nyman J, Johansson KA.
 Radiation-induced rib fractures after hypofractionated stereotactic body radiation therapy of non-small cell lung cancer: a dose- and volume-response analysis.
 Radiother Oncol.
 2009;91 (3): 360-8. doi:10.1016/j.radonc.2009.03.022 - Pubmed citation